 The recent increase in wholesale energy prices has led to some providers going bust.
 Find out more about what’s happening and what you can do about rising energy prices.
 If your provider collapses and stops trading, fear not – Ofgem will switch you to a ‘supplier of last resort’.
 See what happens if your supplier goes bust.

 If you’re finding that you’re using extra energy while being at home more, you might find that now is a good time to switch energy suppliers and save money on your future bills.

 Energy suppliers guarantee to maintain your gas and electric supplies while you switch, so you don’t need to worry about getting cut off.
 To put your mind at ease, and help support you during these uncertain times, we've put together some additional advice in our guide.

 It's time to compare cheap gas and electricity

 It’s important to compare energy prices to ensure you’re getting a great deal for your gas and electricity.
-Whether you’re looking for a dual fuel tariff or separate energy tariffs for your home, we’ll help you compare and find cheap gas and electricity deals.
+Whether you’re looking for a dual fuel tariff or separate energy tariffs for your home, we’ll help you compare energy suppliers and find cheap gas and electricity deals.

 Why should I switch gas and electricity?

 There are several reasons why you should consider switching your energy supplier:

 - Getting a cheaper deal – by comparing energy providers each year, you can potentially save hundreds on the cost of your gas and electricity.